LGBTQ rights in Russia

 In December 1917, after the October Revolution, the Russian Soviet Republic (later the Russian SFSR) decriminalised homosexuality.
-However, the Soviet Union under Joseph Stalin would later recriminalise sex between men in March 1934 with the addition of Article 154-a to the Soviet criminal code, which punished consensual sexual activity between men with three to five years' imprisonment.
+However, the Soviet Union under Joseph Stalin would later recriminalise sex between men in March 1934 with the addition of Article 154-a to the Soviet Criminal Code, which punished consensual sexual activity between men with three to five years' imprisonment.
 The revised criminal code of 1961 continued to classify sexual relations between men as a crime, relocating it to Article 121 and providing for only a maximum of five years' imprisonment for consensual sex.
 Western observers estimated that, during the Soviet era, between 800 and 1000 men were imprisoned per year under Article 121.
-After the dissolution of the Soviet Union, homosexual acts between consenting males were re-legalised in 1993 (they had not been criminalised for women), removing Article 121 from the RSFSR penal code.
+After the dissolution of the Soviet Union, homosexual acts between consenting males were re-legalised in 1993 (they had not been criminalised for women), removing Article 121 from the RSFSR Penal Code.

-Since 2006, under Vladimir Putin, regions in Russia have enacted varying laws restricting the distribution of materials promoting LGBTQ relationships to minors; in June 2013, a federal law criminalizing the distribution of materials among minors in support of non-traditional sexual relationships was enacted as an amendment to an existing child protection law.
-The law has resulted in the numerous arrests of Russian LGBTQ citizens publicly opposing the law and there has reportedly been a surge of anti-gay protests, violence, and even hate crimes.
-It has received international criticism from human rights observers, LGBTQ activists, and media outlets and has been viewed as a de facto means of criminalizing LGBTQ culture.
-The law was ruled to be inconsistent with protection of freedom of expression by the European Court of Human Rights but as of 2021 has not been repealed.
-In 2022, the law was extended to apply to anyone regardless of age, thus making any expression deemed a promotion of non-traditional sexual relationships illegal.

-In a report issued on 13 April 2017, a panel of five expert advisors to the United Nations Human Rights Council—Vitit Muntarbhorn, Sètondji Roland Adjovi; Agnès Callamard; Nils Melzer; and David Kaye—condemned the wave of torture and killings of gay men in Chechnya.
+Russia has long held strongly conservative views regarding homosexuality, and anti-LGBTQ sentiment and policies intensified under president Vladimir Putin.
+In 2010, the European Court of Human Rights fined Russia for discriminating against the LGBTQ community, after local governments systemically refused to issue permits to pride parades.
+In 2013, Russia passed a law criminalising the distribution of "propaganda" promoting "non-traditional sexual relationships" among minors; the law was met with condemnation from international politicians, LGBT rights activists, and human rights activists, and has been credited with fuelling a significant increase in homophobic hate crimes in the country over the course of the decade.
+In a report issued on 13 April 2017, a panel of five expert advisors to the United Nations Human Rights Council condemned the wave of torture and killings of gay men in Chechnya.

-Since the Russian invasion of Ukraine, the authorities have stepped up reactive measures, particularly against transgender people.
-On 24 July 2023, President Putin signed into law a bill banning gender-affirming care in Russia.

-On 30 November 2023, the Supreme Court ruled the international LGBTQ movement to be "extremist", outlawing it in the country.
-The next day, Russian security forces raided bars, male saunas and nightclubs across Moscow.
+Amid the Russo-Ukrainian war, Russia intensified its anti-LGBTQ policies, particularly against transgender people: in 2022, the "propaganda" law was expanded to apply to anyone regardless of age group, and to also prohibit the distribution of materials that make minors interested in gender transitions.
+In 2023, Russian passed a bill banning gender-affirming care and legal gender changes, and in 2024 passed a law banning the adoption of Russian children by citizens or permanent residents of countries that allow gender transitions.
+In November 2023, the Supreme Court issued a ruling designating "the international LGBT public movement" as an extremist group, making it illegal to participate in LGBT activism; the ruling has led to the arrests of gay bar owners, as well as people who display symbols such as the rainbow flag, by Russian authorities on charges of promoting extremism.

+In 2016, Russia was rated the second least LGBTQ-friendly nation in Europe by ILGA-Europe.
+In 2024, the status of LGBTQ rights in Russia was ranked the worst out of the 49 countries surveyed within Europe, followed by Turkey in 47th and Azerbaijan in 48th.